ryqdev/missing/src/programming/ssh-tips.md

 ### How to put public key to server?

-Find `authorized_keys` in `~/.ssh/` of server Add public key in this file
+Find `authorized_keys` in `~/.ssh/` of server.
+Add public key in this file.

 ```
 ....
 ....
 ​
-# Added by Yukun
 Your Public key..............
 ...............
 ...............
 ```

-However, if we are using google cloud, authorized\_keys will be recovered by daemon.
+However, if we are using servers from google cloud, authorized\_keys will be recovered by daemon.
 Solution:[Managing SSH keys in metadata](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys). add ssh public key in metadata rather than modify authorized\_keys file.

 ## ssh gateway script